25Ericcheong/go-fundamentals/README.md

 ### Go Arrays and Slices

 - `go test -cover` is used to check how much of code has been tested.

+### Structs, Methods and Interfaces

+- Table driven tests are useful when wanting to build a list of test cases that can be tested in the same manner.